What happens if I don’t lodge a tax return?

 The penalty is normally applied automatically but is not normally applied to returns that either have a nil result or generate a refund.

 Where a penalty is applied, the ATO will sometimes remit it where it is “fair and reasonable to do so”, for example in the event of natural disaster or serious illness.

 Where a taxpayer continues to fail to lodge a return, particularly where the failure to lodge encompasses several years-worth of returns, the ATO can issue the taxpayer with one or more default assessments.

 This is basically an estimated assessment of the taxpayers income, based on data held by the ATO about the taxpayer or similar taxpayers.
-Because these assessments are estimated, they are rarely entirely correct and often show a higher tax liability than the taxpayer believes is correct.

 Although unusual, the ATO can and does prosecute taxpayers for failing to lodge tax returns.
 The maximum penalty which can be applied on prosecution is a fine of $8,500 or imprisonment for up to 12 months.